Grizzly 2018 - May the Course be with You! Date: Sunday 18th March

 New course map

-The route for the full Grizzly has changed this year and a hand drawn map can be found below.
-Please note that no access is allowed to any privately owned sections of the route at any time before or after race day.
+The route for the full Grizzly has changed this year and a hand drawn map can be found below, as well as a more detailed map showing elevations etc. Please note that no access is allowed to any privately owned sections of the route at any time before or after race day.

 Some local accommodation options